 32a Courtney Street

-CAMRA Member Discount 10%/pint off real ale (except Greene King IPA) may be available here, and/or CAMRA Vouchers may be redeemable here - don't forget your CAMRA membership card.
+CAMRA Member Vouchers may be redeemable here and CAMRA Member Discount 10%/pint off real ale (except Greene King IPA) may also be available here - don't forget your CAMRA membership card.

 - Plymouth Hoe Club

 1-2 Osbourne Place

 Up to two real ales are available in this club, which is situated close to the historic Plymouth Hoe.
 The ales could come from Hunter's, Skinners and Summerskills.
 Regular musical entertainment takes place on weekend evenings, and Sunday lunch is also very popular.
 Local CAMRA branch Club Of The Year Runner Up 2016.
 CAMRA members are admitted with valid membership cards - regular visitors will be required to join.